-Memory & Persistence¶
+Memory and Persistence¶

 The SynthOrg framework separates two distinct storage concerns:

-- Agent memory -- what agents know, remember, and learn (working, episodic, semantic, procedural, social)
+- Agent memory: what agents know, remember, and learn (working, episodic, semantic, procedural, social)

-- Operational data -- tasks, cost records, messages, and audit logs generated during execution
+- Operational data: tasks, cost records, messages, and audit logs generated during execution

 Both are implemented behind pluggable protocol interfaces, making storage backends swappable via configuration without modifying application code.